jacklule/DataViz-Syllabus/GitHubSetUp.md

 <a id="To-Set-Up-TextEdit-to-Create-html-Pages"></a>
 ##To Set Up TextEdit to Create html Pages
 - Students must **set up their text editor to create html pages**.
 For the Mac, this means to edit Preferences in Apple TextEdit.
 [Apple Support: How to Set Up TextEdit](https://support.apple.com/kb/ta20406?locale=en_US).
 In sum: Under Preferences > New Document > click the Plain Text radio button under Format; Under Open and Save, When Saving a File, click the checkbox to turn off "Append '.txt' extension to plain text files."
 Students will now be able to save text edits as html pages.
-(And for future editing, in Open and Save, students can also click on Display HTML files as HTML code instead of formatted text."
+(And for future editing, in Open and Save, students can also click on Display HTML files as HTML code instead of formatted text.")
 - Also see [Creating an html page](http://www.w3schools.com/html/html_intro.asp)
 - Students can then take the next step in the Pages Guide and create an index.html page
 - Opening up the Mac's TextEdit, students will follow the html directions at the Guide to create the html page
-- Students then save that page to their GitHub repository on the local computer
+- Students then save that page, using rich text format (not save as web page) and adding the html extension: index.html.
+This page should be saved to their GitHub repository on the local computer
 - GitHub will recognize a change has been made to the repository.
 Students then commit the changes and sync with their GitHub site
 - The sync will add the html page to name.github.com
 - Students can view the html page through any browser